Fewer weeds in no dig

 OPTION 2 using 4-6in (10-15cm) compost to create beds

-Six inches of compost, well trodden down, is enough to kill annual grasses and weeds, and to weaken if not kill perennial weeds such as buttercup, dandelion, and smaller amounts of couch grass.
-Over the next few months, use a trowel to remove any regrowth of perennial weeds , until parent roots die from lack of photosynthesis-food from new leaves.
+6in/15cm compost well trodden, or less with thick cardboard underneath, is enough to kill annual grasses and weeds, and to weaken if not kill perennial weeds such as buttercup, dandelion, and smaller amounts of couch grass.
+Use a trowel to remove any regrowth of perennial weeds, until parent roots die from lack of photosynthesis-food from new leaves.

-- Cardboard option: In the photos I am filling beds with well wheelbarrow loads of composted (two year old) cow and horse manure, homemade compost, and some green waste compost for the top inch or two.
-In the image above, I had only enough cardboard for the paths and to go under the temporary sides.
-If I had been able to source it, cardboard laid over the bed weeds as well, before compost, would have slowed regrowth of buttercups, thistles etc, of which a few pushed through the compost and I needed to pull them in spring, until the parent roots expired.
+- For the large area to mulch in 2013, I had only enough cardboard for the paths and to go under the temporary sides.
+If I had been able to source it, cardboard laid over the bed weeds as well, before compost, would have slowed regrowth of buttercups, thistles etc. A few pushed through the compost and I needed to pull them in spring, until the parent roots expired.

-- In the image below, half the bed had cardboard under the compost, half did not and in this case it made little difference to weed regrowth, because the perennial weeds were not too vigorous, having been regularly mown for three years previously.
+- In the image of a new bed below, half the bed had cardboard under the compost, half did not and in this case it made little difference to weed regrowth, because the perennial weeds were not too vigorous, having been regularly mown for three years previously.
 If there are vigorous perennial weeds, a cardboard layer is worthwhile – thick cardboard is best, or two layers of thin cardboard.
 We filled this bed with half animal manure (old) and half my own compost, no green waste.

 For an approach like this and to grow potatoes at the same time, see Naomi Schillinger’s blog of summer 2012.